Biden warns Idalia still dangerous, says he hasn’t forgotten about the victims of Hawaii’s wildfires

 “I get it.
 What can I tell you?
 The one thing I can tell you is we’re going to be with you every step of the way,” the president said.

-He met with his Cabinet on Wednesday to discuss the response in Maui and heard from Bob Fenton, the FEMA official he put in charge of overseeing the island’s long-term recovery.
+He was meeting with his Cabinet on Wednesday to discuss the response in Maui and hearing from Bob Fenton, the FEMA official he put in charge of overseeing the island’s long-term recovery.

 “We are going to make sure you are healed and you’re in better shape than before,” Biden said, recalling his visit to Maui on Aug.
 21. “I said when I was on the island last week we’re not leaving until the job’s done, and we’ll be there as long as it takes.”